What is underground natural gas storage?

 -Potential environmental impacts from pollutants that may leak into the groundwater;

--The possibility of an explosion or fire occurs in a storage facility;
+-The possibility of an explosion or fire occurring in a storage facility;

 -The possibility of an earthquake causing damage to the underground structure that houses the gas.